mgtranslations/mgtranslations.github.io/10min/en/Lawns.md

 - **Other low-growing, non-grass ground covers** include creeping thyme, creeping mint, low-growing chamomile or even moss.
 Match the ground cover to the amount of sunlight and moisture the site receives.
 - **Build your tolerance of weeds:** Weeds can even help increase biodiversity in your yard by providing food sources for different insects.
 Flowering weeds can provide support for pollinators.
 - **Use herbicides wisely, if at all:** Mow before the weed seed sets to avoid spread or use physical removal for weed management.
 If a chemical herbicide is warranted, choose a low-impact product from the list: [https://blogs.oregonstate.edu/schoolipm/pesticides/](https://blogs.oregonstate.edu/schoolipm/pesticides/)

----

-#### Oregon State University Extension Service prohibits discrimination in all its programs, services, activities, and materials on the basis of race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, familial/parental status, income derived from a public assistance program, political beliefs, genetic information, veteran’s status, reprisal, or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs.)